Split, Croatia: Port of Split

-The Port of Split, which serves 4 million passengers every year, is the third busiest port in the Mediterranean.
-It connects Split to the nearby central Dalmatian islands Brač, Hvar and Šolta, as well as the more distant Vis, Korčula, Mljet and Lastovo.
+The Port of Split, which serves 5 million passengers every year, and a record 5,8 million in 2023, making it third busiest port in the Mediterranean.
+It connects Split to the nearby central Dalmatian islands Brač, Hvar and Šolta, as well as the more distant Vis, Korčula, Mljet and Lastovo, most prominently by Croatian ferry Jadrolinija.
 There are also routes to Rijeka, Dubrovnik, and Ancona in Italy and additional seasonal routes to further destinations in Italy.
 Split is also becoming a major cruise ship destination, with over 260 ship visits, carrying 130,000 passengers.